w5wc/openPowerSDR/ReadMe.md

 - Removed the 750Hz CW filter and added a 150Hz CW filter (requires database reset to update)
 - Added an Audio Adaptive Variable Resampler with monitor tools
 - Increased display buffer to support larger than 4k displays
-- VFO Lock is now a tristate button.
-OFF-VFOA-VFOA+B
+- Added separate VFO Lock controls for VFOA and VFOB
+- Added several CAT Commands. (see ReleaseNotes for details)

 # 3.4.7 (2017-12-22)
 - Control added to force the LPF to the 6m/ByPass position during receive.
 Filters must be under manual control to use.
 (Setup=>General=>Ant/Filters=>LPF, HPF/LPF, BPF1)